Tips from a Dulles car service driver on getting through customs easy like pie. (Tip 1: Don’t bring pie.)

 • Cuban cigars.

-• Cultural artifacts, whether you bought them at a market, took them from an ancient ruin, or stole them from a museum.
+• Cultural artifacts, Whether you bought them at a market, took them from an ancient ruin, or removed them from a museum.

 • Software, blueprints, or designs that might have military application.
 Don’t try to pull any James Bond stuff.

 • Drug paraphernalia.
-You can bring medications, but check and make sure they don’t include prohibited substances.
+Bring medications but ensure they don’t include prohibited substances.

 • Weapons.
 (As a driver for a Dulles car service, I have to second this.
 Don’t bring weapons in my car . . . or drug paraphernalia?
 Please and thank you?)